yu2/parser/logic.md

 		- recursively search until all additional material is matched

-first, find similarly-starting root determine wether root is contained within the input, or expands the input
+first, find similarly-starting root determine whether root is contained within the input, or expands the input
 1. if expands input, find up to 30 predictions
-	- as user types, dynamically give predictions
 	- if no matches, go to 2
-2. if contained, search for affixes using recursive affix-matching function if there is a space in the input, separate by space, work on each in turn
+2. if root is contained within input, search for affixes using recursive affix-matching function if there is a space in the input, separate by space, work on each in turn

 ### Short Input